salgueroalarcon/salgueroalarcon.github.io/_pages/about.md

 ## About me
 I am an Assistant Professor _(Profesor Ayudante Doctor)_ in mathematics at the Universidad Complutense de Madrid.

 I obtained my PhD at the Universidad de Extremadura in 2023, under the supervision of Profs.
 F. Cabello Sánchez and J. M. F. Castillo.
-After a brief period as an Interim Assistant Professor _(Profesor Sustituto)_ at Extremadura, I joined the faculty at Complutense in 2024.
+I served there as an Interim Assistant Professor _(Profesor Sustituto)_ until 2024, when I moved to Madrid to take up my current position.

 ## Research interests